Catch the Vibe: The Impact of Your Moods & Behaviors

 Learn the rationale behind emotional and social contagion, and what you can do to positively influence the rooms you enter.

 You’re feeling a little blue when suddenly you spot kids playing with their dog, and giggling like mad.
 You smile.
 Somebody’s crying on the nightly news and you tear up.
-Or a friend is laughing for unknown reasons and suddenly you’re laughing too– no clue why, and who cares?
+Or a friend is laughing for unknown reasons and suddenly you’re laughing too—no clue why, and who cares?

 We all “catch” feelings.
 Evolution has hardwired us that way so we can be in touch and in tune with one another’s feelings.
 It’s helped us adapt and connect as humans, for better and sometimes for worse.

 A: The long and short of it is, yes – emotions are contagious.
-In fact, studies on “Social Contagion Theory” has produced strong evidence to support it.
+In fact, studies on “Social Contagion Theory” have produced strong evidence to support it.
 The research can be broken down into two major areas: behavioral contagion (the spread of behaviors through populations by simple exposure) and emotional contagion (the spread of mood and affect through populations by simple exposure).

-Q: So what’s the difference between the two?
+Q: So What's the Difference Between the Two?